-This promotional video explains the objectives, scope and context of BorderUAS.
+This introductory video explains the objectives, scope and context of BorderUAS.

-This promotional video explains the objectives, scope and context of BorderUAS.
+This introductory video explains the objectives, scope and context of BorderUAS.

 The BorderUAS website https://borderuas.eu/ is owned by the BorderUAS Consortium and managed by the Center for Security Studies (KEMEA), as a Consortium member.

 BorderUAS is a research project that has received funding from the European Union’s Horizon 2020 – Research and Innovation Framework Programme, SU-BES02-2018-2019-2020– Technologies to enhance border and external security, under grant agreement no. 883272.
 The project started on June 2020 and ends in June 2023.
 The BorderUAS’ consortium consists of 19 partners from academia and industry, as well as public bodies.
 The present website is part of the dissemination and communication activities undertaken by the BorderUAS consortium within the aim to successfully communicate its research output on a rather innovative topic to a wider public and facilitate the creation of synergies with interested stakeholders.

 The content of the Website, including (indicatively and not exhaustively) texts, graphics, images, videos, sounds, services, etc. (hereafter referred to as ‘Content’) is legally protected under Intellectual Property Rights Law and we reserve all rights of use and ownership of the Content, all copies created based on it, as well as all intellectual property rights and all other property rights pertaining to it.